ileathan/Que.js/README.md

 # enQue.js
 Enable queing asynchronous functions one after the other.

-For example if you want to execute 5 asynchronous functions that all operate on the same data, or you just want them done in succession.
-Its as simple as.

 ```javascript
 const enQue = new require('enQue')
 const myQue = enQue([fn1, fn2, fn3, fn4, fn5])
 myQue.run(data)
 ```
+Thats how easy it would be to execute 5 asynchronous in functions in succession that all operate on the same data.
 Then inside of each function call `next()` to proceed to the next function, optional parameters may be passed here aswell.

 However since a promise is returned and since usually you want to output some data it is better to always attach a `.then()` and `.catch()` so the above would become.